Gleec Price Reaches $0.11 (GLEEC)

-Gleec (CURRENCY:GLEEC) traded up 3.2% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on March 6th.
-During the last seven days, Gleec has traded up 2.1% against the U.S. dollar.
-Gleec has a total market capitalization of $2.20 million and $1.74 million worth of Gleec was traded on exchanges in the last 24 hours.
-One Gleec coin can now be purchased for $0.11 or 0.00000270 BTC on major cryptocurrency exchanges.
+Gleec (CURRENCY:GLEEC) traded 5.3% lower against the dollar during the one day period ending at 22:00 PM E.T. on March 12th.
+Over the last week, Gleec has traded up 5.9% against the dollar.
+One Gleec coin can currently be purchased for about $0.11 or 0.00000287 BTC on major cryptocurrency exchanges.
+Gleec has a total market cap of $2.34 million and $1.89 million worth of Gleec was traded on exchanges in the last 24 hours.

 - REDi (REDI) traded flat against the dollar and now trades at $105.63 or 0.00193226 BTC.